SkylineCommunications/dataminer-docs/connector-help/connector_help/XForm_Systems_HD_Pro_40.md

 ## About

-With this driver, it is possible to monitor and configure XForm Systems HD Pro 40 devices.
+With this connector, it is possible to monitor and configure XForm Systems HD Pro 40 devices.
 The different parameters from the device are displayed on multiple pages.

 ## Installation and configuration

 ### Creation

-This driver uses a Smart-Serial connection and requires the following input during element creation:
+This connector uses a Smart-Serial connection and requires the following input during element creation:

 **SERIAL CONNECTION:**